DNcrypter/Terraform-Projects/README.md

 ```
 ### Plan and Apply
-Run the following command to see the execution plan before applying the configuration:
+- Run the following command to see the execution plan before applying the configuration:
 ```
 terraform plan
 ```
-If the plan looks good, apply the configuration to create the infrastructure:
+- If the plan looks good, apply the configuration to create the infrastructure:

 ```
 terraform apply
 ```
-To tear down the infrastructure, you can use:
+- To tear down the infrastructure, you can use:

 ```
 terraform destroy

 ```

-## Contributing
+## 🍁Contributing
 We welcome contributions to this repository!
 If you would like to contribute, please follow these steps:

 1. Fork the repository to your own GitHub account.